Smukanec/Jarvik_code/README.md

 model by setting the `MODEL_NAME` environment variable.
 Jarvik keeps the entire conversation history unless you set the `MAX_MEMORY_ENTRIES` environment variable to limit how many exchanges are stored.
+The Flask API listens on port `8010` by default, but you can override this using the `FLASK_PORT` environment variable.

 ## Installation